iotaisolutions/BMWQuantumChallenge2021/README.md

  # Design decisions and architecture

- In order to highlight the differentiating faetures, while implementing the **Quantum Kernel Alignment Runtime** a compartive study was performed across 3 methodologies (mentioned below) for same problem of processing images from **Surface Crack Detection** dataset (**Kaggle.com**),
+ In order to highlight the differentiating faetures, while implementing the **Quantum Kernel Alignment** a compartive study was performed across 3 methodologies (mentioned below) for same problem of processing images from **Surface Crack Detection** dataset (**Kaggle.com**),

  1. **Classical Convolutional Neural Networks** ([Surface Crack-recognition with CNN & Pytorch](https://github.com/iotaisolutions/BMWQunatumChallenge2021/blob/main/code/Surface_Crack_recognition_with_CNN_%26_Pytorch_Reduced_Sample_Size.ipynb)) : From original dataset of 20k positive & negative images, only used a sample subset of 1000 postive  & negative images of 227 x 227 pixels along with pretrained model of resnet50.
  1. **Quantum Neural Networks** ([Surface Crack-recognition with QNN & Pytorch](https://github.com/iotaisolutions/hackathon-submission/blob/main/code/Surface_Crack_recognition_with_QNN_%26_Pytorch.ipynb)): From original dataset of 20k positive & negative images, only used a sample subset of 1000 postive  & negative images of 227 x 227 pixels, with two convolution layer and fully connected layer apart from Hybrid layer.